Whom do I contact with questions and how do I schedule a visit?

 No. The Admissions Committee reads through each applicant's file carefully, reviewing what the statement, references and other content tells them about the applicant's background, talent and other attributes that are needed by the information professions - including readiness to engage in academic work, analytic and conceptual thinking ability, writing skills, and evidence of commitment to the application of new techniques and concepts in the information profession.
 If a file as a whole shows evidence of such qualities, applicants may be admitted despite unsatisfactory scores.
 If it gives reason to doubt this, an applicant may be rejected despite satisfactory scores.

-Is there a different application process for classes at Library of Congress or the OWL program?
+Is there a different application process for classes at Library of Congress or the online program?

-All applicants, regardless of where they intend to take class, or whether they are full-, part-time or only intend to take OWL classes, receive the same consideration by the Admissions Committee.
+All applicants, regardless of where they intend to take class, or whether they are full-, part-time or only intend to take online classes, receive the same consideration by the Admissions Committee.

 I already have successfully completed a graduate degree.
 Will 6 credits automatically be waived?